 Invariably there are some roles to which a video interview is a simple great answer.
 Where leadership, influence, ownership and accountability are key parts of a senior appointment, nothing will ever beat time spent breathing the same air as one another.
 As video is increasingly a native part of business allowing us to conveniently span the globe instantly, the video interview becomes a test on several levels.
 As with every other part of commercial life those who adapt and evolve, thrive.
 Those that don’t… don’t.

-Category: Consumer & FMCG Recruitment, Education Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Government Recruitment, Healthcare Recruitment, Housing Recruitment, Human Resources Recruitment, Life Sciences Recruitment, Manufacturing & Engineering Recruitment, Procurement & Supply Chain Recruitment, Retail & Ecommerce Recruitment, Tax Recruitment, Technology Recruitment
+Categories: Consumer & FMCG Recruitment, Education Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Government Recruitment, Private Healthcare Recruitment, Housing Recruitment, Human Resources Recruitment, Life Sciences Recruitment, Manufacturing & Engineering Recruitment, Procurement & Supply Chain Recruitment, Retail & Ecommerce Recruitment, Tax Recruitment, Technology Recruitment